jeff-spokeo/javascript/react/README.md

     }
     ```

-## React and TypeScript `interfaces`
+## TypeScript vs PropTypes

-Since we're using TypeScript, we're utilzing TypeScript's `interface` and `generics` API rather than React's `propTypes` and `defaultProps` for defining the component props interface.
+Prefer TypeScript's `interface` and `generics` API over React's `propTypes` and `defaultProps` for defining the component props interface.

+  > Why?
+TypeScript provides robust real-type type checking and intellisense capabilities.
+Also, PropTypes have been extracted out of react core as of v15.5

   - Strongly-typed Class Component